-High school seniors have the option to apply for Early Assurance which holds a seat for them in the Doctor of Occupational Therapy Program while they complete their bachelor's degree at the University of Findlay.
-Students will receive a supplemental early assurance application if granted undergraduate admission and the following criteria are met:
+High school seniors have the option to apply for the Early Assurance Program which holds a seat for them in the Doctor of Occupational Therapy Program while they complete their bachelor's degree at the University of Findlay.
+Students will receive a supplemental early assurance application if granted undergraduate admission and if they have a minimum overall GPA of 3.5 or higher on a 4.0 scale.